SandervanDeurzenStudent/VideoCloud_Portofolio/Portofolio/README.md

 ## 7. Business processes

+**_Clarification:
+Simple: Involving stakeholders, predominantly sequential processes with one or two alternative paths.
+Related:
+Business processes during which the software that you are developing will be used (business processes that the software must support by fully or partially automating them). or
+Business processes needed for the success of your software development project (e.g., product release, market release, financial assurance).

 ## 8. Professional

+**_Clarification:_**

+**_Professional manner:_**

+**_You actively ask and apply feedback from stakeholders and advise them on the most optimal technical and design (architectural) solutions.
+You choose and substantiate solutions for a given problem. _**

 ### 1. trelloboard
 I chose to make a trelloboard to keep track of al my progression this sprint in my user stories.
 Every sprint the trelloboard gets updated.